 - tell candidates to stop working and remind them that they are still under examination conditions: - allow candidates who arrived late, and were allowed the full working time to do their examination, to continue after the normal finishing time.
-Tell them to stop working after the extra time allowed has passed; - instruct candidates taking written examinations to: - o make sure they have put all the necessary information on their scripts and any additional answer sheets, e.g. candidate name, candidate number, centre number; - o make sure their answers are correctly numbered; - o put any loose sheets in the order they answered the questions, and then fasten them and any supplementary answer sheets to the back of their answer booklets with a treasury tag unless stated otherwise by an awarding body.
-Paper clips or staples must not be used. - For examined vocational qualifications complete the invigilation certificate, if one is provided.
+Tell them to stop working after the extra time allowed has passed; - instruct candidates taking written examinations to: - o make sure they have put all the necessary information on their scripts and any additional answer sheets, e.g. candidate name, candidate number, centre number; - o make sure their answers are correctly numbered; - o make sure they have put any loose additional answer sheets in the order they answered the questions and inserted them inside the answer booklet.
+Paper clips or staples must not be used.
+Treasury tags should only be used if permitted by the awarding body marking the papers. - For examined vocational qualifications complete the invigilation certificate, if one is provided.